slevithan/regex-recursion/README.md

 // → 'aaabbb'
 ```

-Match an equal number of two different patterns, as the entire string:
+Match an equal number of two different subpatterns, as the entire string:

 ```js
 import {rregex} from 'regex-recursion';